slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 You can choose courage or comfort, but you can’t choose both.

 Comfort is the enemy of achievement.
-The size of your life is directly proportional to how much discomfort you are willing to endure.
-Breaking rules can be frightening and you keep doing what you’re good at to avoid confronting the real problems in your life.
-You’ll never achieve what you want in life without taking risks.
+The size of your life is directly proportional to how much discomfort you’re willing to endure.
+Breaking rules can be frightening, and you keep doing what you’re good at to avoid confronting real problems.
+You’ll never achieve what you want without taking risks.
 Prioritizing risk over safety is the path to progress.
-If you act average, you’ll remain average.
+If you act average, you remain average.
 To outperform, you must be both different and correct.

 Hints:

 - Reinvention should be an habit not an event.
 When you control for one set of risks, another simply arises in its place.
-- Repeating close variations on your usual theme unlocks far more value than you’d expect given minimal novelty value is a surprising result.
+- Repeating close variations on your usual theme unlocks far more value than you’d expect, given how minimal novelty can yield surprising results.
 - Choose the hard way.
-Life is easy, and a soft life makes for soft people.
-Take a cold shower, join a boxing gym, use the stairs instead of the escalator, spend a week alone in nature.
-Being uncomfortable should be «play» for you.
+Life is easy, and a soft life makes soft people.
+Take cold showers, join a boxing gym, use stairs over escalators, spend a week alone in nature.
+Make discomfort your «play».
 Find comfort in discomfort.
-- Leap while you’re at the top of the curve, and the next curve builds on the momentum.
+- Leap while at the top of your curve; the next curve builds on the momentum.
-- This isn’t just a success strategy; it’s a well-being strategy.
+- This isn’t just a success strategy — it’s a well-being strategy.
 The risk of not changing is often greater than the risk of changing.
-- Risk looks different for everyone.
-Stability without stagnation.
+- Risk looks different for everyone: stability without stagnation.
-- Which do you want, the pain of staying where you are, or the pain of growth?
+- Which do you want—the pain of staying where you are, or the pain of growth?
 - When the love-of-life line crosses the fear-of-death line, all hell breaks loose.

 > *"The dangers of life are infinite, and among them is safety."